una/personal-goals/ideas-and-misc/book-checklist.md

 ## January 2017

 - [x] Algorithms to Live By -- Brian Christian and Tom Griffiths
-- [ ] Tiny Beautiful Things -- Cheryl Strayed
+- [x] Tiny Beautiful Things -- Cheryl Strayed
+- [ ] How We Got to Now: Six Innovations that Made the Modern World -- Steve Johnson
+- [ ] Guards!
+Guards! --
+- [ ] Flowers for Algernon --

 To-Read/Recommendations:
 ---